|Our Weekly CSA Haul: Paleo Means Lots of Veggies!|

 - Limited red potatoes.
 Again, strict Paleo is no potatoes, but our dietician said we could have red potatoes (less starchy than the other types) once a week.

 - I use a little butter.
-Ghee (clarified butter with no casein or lactose) is allowed on Paleo, but since there is almost no lactose in butter, I use it as is - sparingly.
+Ghee (clarified butter with no casein or lactose) is allowed on Paleo, but since there is almost no lactose in butter, I use it as is--sparingly--especially in baking (yes, you can bake with Paleo!)

 So, as you can see, you can make adjustments to suit your own needs.
 It's really not important to me whether I eat exactly like Paleolithic man or not!
 I am just trying to do what's best for my health, in a way that is sustainable for us.